For more information, check out my Google Scholar profile.

 - What determines host range and preference in parasites?

-I’m currently in my second postdoctoral position, studying a fungal parasite with fungal hosts.
 In the past, I’ve worked in animal and plant systems.
 More information on specific projects is below.

 Parasites of ant agriculture (National Science Foundation Postdoctoral Research Fellowship in Biology at Emory University)